how to clean shower hose

 Shower hoses are an essential part of any shower set.
 They allow you to direct the flow of water exactly where you want it to go.

 But over time, shower hoses can become clogged with mineral deposits, soap scum, and mildew.
-If you're not careful, these deposits can build up and cause your shower hose to malfunction.
-That's why it's important to clean your shower hose on a regular basis.
+If you’re not careful, these deposits can build up and cause your shower hose to malfunction.
+That’s why it’s important to perform a deep clean on your shower hose on a regular basis.

 Cleaning your shower hose is a simple process that only takes a few minutes.
 But it can seem a bit daunting if you’ve never done it before.